astroprofsmith/intromodern.github.io/_sources/c4lorentztrans.md

 works in specific cases, and these cases will then point to general values that could be used in any situation.
-All that we really know about the Lorentz transformation is that the 4-vector that is produced by its operation on the original 4-vector must have the same size as the first 4-vector, or the Michelson-Morley experimental results would be contradicted.
+All that we really know about the Lorentz transformation is that the 4-vector that is produced by the transformation must have the same size as the first 4-vector, or the Michelson-Morley experimental results would be contradicted.

 To determine some of the elements of the Lorentz transformation matrix, consider what happens when the displacement 4-vector